GeoIPRadar-com/Laravel-GeoIP/CONTRIBUTING.md

-# Contributing to Laravel GeoIP
+# Contributing to Laravel IP

-Thank you for considering contributing to Laravel GeoIP!
+Thank you for considering contributing to Laravel IP!
 This package is proudly sponsored by [GeoIPRadar.com](https://geoipradar.com).

 ## How to Contribute